Graphical model for factorization and completion of relatively high rank tensors by sparse sampling: Formulation and Related Work

 Matrix factorization ($p=2$) has been extensively studied across various disciplines due to their broad applicability.
 For instance, dictionary learning seeks to represent signals or data samples as sparse linear combinations of learned basis elements, and it has proven effective in image denoising and compression tasks \cite{10.1145/1553374.1553463,4011956}.
 Another prominent line of research focuses on low-rank matrix completion, where the goal is to recover a low-rank structure from incomplete observations; a landmark result in this area showed that under certain conditions exact recovery can be achieved through convex optimization \cite{candes2012exact}.
 In applications such as array signal processing and compressed sensing, blind calibration has emerged to jointly estimate unknown sensor (or system) parameters and the underlying low-rank or sparse representation of data \cite{7919265}.
 Finally, robust PCA addresses the decomposition of data matrices into a low-rank component plus sparse outliers, ensuring stable principal component recovery even in the presence of gross corruptions \cite{10.1145/1970392.1970395}.
 The situation is similar for tensor factorization: many applications are found in fields such as signal processing and machine learning \cite{anandkumar2014tensor,cichocki2015tensor,sidiropoulos2017tensor}.
 These approaches collectively highlight the power of exploiting low-dimensional structures, whether in matrices or higher-order tensors, to solve a range of real-world problems.

 It is important to note that the matrix/tensor factorization is performed often in the presence of missing entries \cite{acar2011scalable} which can be substantial in practice.
 This aligns with our current problem setup with sparse observation.
 When solving such problems, the estimated matrix/tensor's rank should be effectively low enough compared to its apparent dimensionality.
-The magnitude of such effective rank in real-world data varies between different cases, and it is not always very low.
+Indeed matrix completion based on sparse measurements have been considered also by statistical mechanis approaches for low-rank cases \cite{keshavan2012efficient,gamarnik2016note,okajima2021matrix,stephan2024non}.
+However the magnitude of such effective rank in real-world data varies between different cases, and it is not always very low.
 For example, estimated tensor-rank can be very large (order $10^2$) for facial images \cite{zhao2015bayesian} and recommendation systems ($50$--$1000$) \cite{bell2007bellkor,koren2009matrix}, while $N$ is even larger by orders of magnitude.
 The assumption $N \gg M$ in the dense limit that we consider in this paper is well aligned with this situation, suggesting that the analysis in this paper can provide meaningful insights in such a setting.